NuclearVM/FinPulse/ARCHITECTURE.md

 # **Project Structure**
 ### backend

-ingestion: Responsible for communicating with external data providers.
+ingestion: Responsible for communicating with external data providers and parsing.
 Contains the MarketIngestor interface and exchange-specific clients.

 models: Contains the canonical domain models used throughout FinPulse.
 Every subsystem communicates using these models rather than exchange-specific payloads.